Higher Education Access Route (HEAR) Applicants

 Other Access Entry Routes to DIT

 In addition to the HEAR scheme, the DIT Access & Civic Engagement Office also has other Access Entry Routes that are aimed at students from socio-economically disadvantaged backgrounds who would like to do a full time undergraduate course in DIT.
-For further information please visit www.dit.ie/ace and click on Access Service & access entry routes
+For further information please visit www.dit.ie/ace/access/accessentryroutes/

 Tel: 01 402 7625

-The attached table lists the full-time undergraduate programmes at DIT for September 2016 entry, the overall numbers of places available on each programme, and the numbers of HEAR reduced-points places available.
+Click here for a table which lists the full-time undergraduate programmes at DIT for September 2018 entry, the overall numbers of places available on each programme, and the numbers of HEAR reduced-points places available.
 These numbers of available places are subject to change, depending on overall numbers of places available on each programme.